lsymonds/Ears/README.md

 });
 ```

+`Moogie.Events` uses your dependency injection container as a factory to instantiate your event listeners on demand.
+Issue #8 is open for people to vote on and contribute to if there is a requirement to remove this dependency.

+## Getting logs from Moogie.Events

+`Moogie.Events` allows you to specify an `ILoggerFactory` within the `EventManagerOptions` class which will then
+be used to create a logger instance which will log to whatever providers you have configured.

+The `ILoggerFactory` can also be mapped automatically when registering `Moogie.Events` with your service collection by
+passing `true` as the second parameter to the `AddMoogieEvents` method.

 ### Creating Events and Listeners

 You can create events and listeners by implementing the `IDispatchable` and `IEventListener<? implements IDispatchable>`